Participate in Japan Dolphins Day 2012!

 This time of year always makes my heart heavy.
 September 1 marks the official beginning of the dolphin drive hunting season in Taiji, Japan, as I helped to show the world in the Oscar-winning movie The Cove.
 Every year, thousands of dolphins are brutally killed; some are then sold into a lifetime of slavery in captive facilities around the globe, and the rest are used for their flesh – which is highly contaminated with mercury and other toxins, rendering in dangerous for human consumption.

 We absolutely must keep the international spotlight on Taiji in order to stop these senseless murders once and for all.
 This is why I am asking you to lend your voice to the cause and join or organize a Japan Dolphins Day event in your area.

 The good news is that we already have many events in countries around the world, put together by dedicated people like you.
 We have created a map which allows you to find one in your area:

 If you don’t see an event in your area, I STRONGLY encourage you to organize your own!
-Please contact [email protected] more information on how to get started.
+Please contact us for more information on how to get started.